tablexi/foxy_sync/README.md

 end
 ```

 You should do this in an application startup file.
-In Rails, for example, it's best to put it in
+In Rails it's best to put it in
 a file ```config/initializers/foxy_sync.rb```

 Cart validation
 --------------------

-FoxySync provides methods for creating form inputs that will validate with
+FoxySync provides methods to help with [FoxyCart's cart validation service](http://wiki.foxycart.com/v/1.0/hmac_validation).
-[FoxyCart's cart validation service](http://wiki.foxycart.com/v/1.0/hmac_validation).
-To create a hidden
-input like this:
+To create a hidden input like this:

 ```<input type="hidden" value="mai" name="code||5651608dde5a2abeb51fad7099fbd1a026690a7ddbd93a1a3167362e2f611b53"/>```